Brian Cox – Por Que Precisamos Dos Exploradores

 But actually, it's not my fault; it's from the Guardian newspaper.

-Mas, na verdade, não é minha culpa; é do jornal Guardian.
+Mas, na verdade, não é minha culpa; é do jornal The Guardian.

 And it's actually a beautiful demonstration